amirmohan/Insense/README.md

 # Insense

-Insense is an optimization algorithm to select sensors that take linear measuremtns from an structures (e.g., sparse) signal.
+Insense is an optimization algorithm to select sensors that take linear measuremtns from a structured (e.g., sparse) signal.